RapidRide J Line

 Map of construction work along Eastlake Ave EThe map above shows where we are currently working in the Eastlake neighborhood.
 Click here to download a larger PDF of this map.

-We are making great progress building a new, smooth, long-lasting road along Eastlake Ave E. Our crews are actively demolishing, preparing, and pouring new concrete in many areas:
+We are making significant progress building a new, smooth, long-lasting road along Eastlake Ave E. Our crews are actively demolishing, preparing, and pouring new concrete in many areas:

-• Between Harvard Ave E and E Shelby St: Crews are pouring new concrete on the west side of Eastlake Ave E through the beginning of February.
+• Between Harvard Ave E and E Shelby St: Crews are pouring new concrete on the west side of Eastlake Ave E through to the end of February.

 Fairview Ave N Construction